tamas-p/hisma/packages/hisma/README.md

 - `S.grid` indicating that the power is coming from the grid.
 - `S.battery` indicating that we are on battery power.

-The power machine can alter between these states on the `E.change` event, but even more importantly for our example it is also prepared for customized integration into a parent state machine:
+The power machine can alter between these states on the `E.change` event, but even more importantly for our example, it is also prepared for customized integration into a parent state machine:

 - `E.epGrid` and `E.epBattery` entry points are defined to let parent explicitly define how the powerMachine shall be started: in grid or in battery mode.
 - `E.exDown` exit point let parent machine to manage the power down situation in the parent machine: moving the parent state machine to the `LMS.off` state.